Yiannis Melanitis: Works and exhibitions

 His latest works include the Leda Melanitis Transgenic butterfly (a genetically modified insect), Museu D. Diogo de Sousa, Braga, Portugal, Hunter of Light/ Hermes Tychomachos, Kryographia / Anatomy of Writing installation at Museu Nacional of Brasil, Hy-Brasil exhibition at Bibliothèque National Brasil, DE GEOMETRIE VAN RHETORIEK, at the Gallo Romeins Museum −2012, Belgium, the interactive performance installation and exhibition called Kryographia (The Conductivity of Writing), which presents writing as a metaphor for absolute coldness, in Athens, 14 October 2010.
 An extended form of the work Kryographia was presented at Kryographia/ On the Way Towards Iceland, Megaron, Thessaloniki Concert Hall (2011).
 Another conceptual exhibition was AN IMAGINARY MUSEUM OF AN IMAGINARY ARTIST /NAO ME TOQUE, Bibliothèque Nationale de Brasilia, (6 to 27 October 2011).
 Dans Le Jardin d’ Epicure / Les elements comme des metaphors, a personal exhibition at the University Hospital of Geneva, Switzerland, in March 2006.
 Also, Pleasure Machine which was performed at The Eighth New York Digital Salon in Madrid, and at the Blue Stage in the House of World Cultures in Berlin.
 Also Touch Terrain at the Monaco Dance Forum in Monaco, a multi-user interactive environment in 2006 and performance videos at Generative Arts, Milano, 2005.
 In March 2008, he installed a sculpture exhibition at E31 Gallery, Athens called Odysseus as Faust.
 At Depo Darm gallery, Athens, he exhibited works referring to the "conceptualisation at a minimum point" of an artwork, introducing probability through "artistic-math equations".

-Texts about his work are written among others, by Mario Savini in several editions, by Assimina Kaniari, by M. Digoni, Rea Thönges-Striggari, Prof Dr Christa-Maria Lerm Hayes, Edward Lucie-Smith (Art Tomorrow], editions Terrail; First edition (October 2002)), N. Adamou, Sozita Goudouna text on Leda Melanitis at Posthuman New York, December 2019)and I. Maglinis.
+Texts about his work have been written several writers, including Mario Savini in several editions, by Assimina Kaniari, by M. Digoni, Rea Thönges-Striggari, Prof Dr Christa-Maria Lerm Hayes, Edward Lucie-Smith (Art Tomorrow), editions Terrail; First edition (October 2002)), N. Adamou, Sozita Goudouna text on Leda Melanitis at Posthuman New York, December 2019) and I. Maglinis.

 Melanitis exhibited at the first Biennale of Modern Art in Thessaloniki, organised by the State Museum of Modern Art of Greece.
 He was one of the artistic directors of an exhibition dedicated to Joseph Beuys in Greece.
 As an artist, Melanitis also exhibited his own art at the same exhibition.
 He exhibited his work at the Eugenides Foundation.
 He also exhibited at the second Performance Festival of Athens.
 Melanitis' works are also hosted in digital libraries in databases of visual art such as Gratin, and The Database of Virtual Art.

 Arts writer

-He wrote articles for the periodicals Artzine and Futura that have been published in both the English and Greek languages.
-Also his text on Bioart was published in Τέχνη, πολιτισμός, παγκοσμιοποίηση.
-Also at International Conference on Virtual Storytelling, ICVS, held in Avignon, France, in September 2001, (edited by Olivier Balet, Gérard Subsol, Patrice Torguet), ISBN 978-3-540-42611-0, editions Springer.
+Melanitis has written articles for the periodicals Artzine and Futura in both English and Greek.
+His text on Bioart was published in Τέχνη, πολιτισμός, παγκοσμιοποίηση., and also at the International Conference on Virtual Storytelling, ICVS, held in Avignon, France, in September 2001, (edited by Olivier Balet, Gérard Subsol, Patrice Torguet), ISBN 978-3-540-42611-0, editions Springer.